-\textbf{Microscopic Picture.} We explain why fermionic or bosonic operator ends distinguish the topologically distinct fermionic phases.
+We explain why fermionic or bosonic terminating operators distinguish the topologically distinct fermionic phases.
 To illustrate, we specialize to string order in the Ising limit of the single Kitaev chain.
-Introduce bond fermions $\at_{j} = \frac{1}{2}(\chi_{j+1} + i\bchi_{j})$ of re-paired Majoranas, neglecting the non-local fermion $\ate = \frac{1}{2}(\chi_{1} + i\bchi_{N})$ by working on an infinite chain.
+Introduce bond fermions $\at_{i} = \frac{1}{2}(\chi_{i+1} + i\bchi_{i})$ of re-paired Majoranas, neglecting the nonlocal fermion $\ate = \frac{1}{2}(\chi_{1} + i\bchi_{N})$ by working on an infinite chain.
 This basis exactly solves the $t=\DD, \mu=0$ limit.
 The topological and trivial phase string OPs \eqref{eq:Ising},\eqref{eq:IsingDual} can be rewritten ($k \geq i+1$):

 Evidently, the fermionic or bosonic nature of the terminations depends on the basis used.
-The topological ground states at $t=\DD, \mu=0$ have uniform filling in the bulk in the \emph{bond} fermion basis $\at_{i}$ so that $\STOP$, which measures their parity, is finite.
-Weak perturbations $\mu \neq 0$ drive the system away from this ``bond-centered" ordering; they favor on-site Majorana pairings and hence create localized pairs of bond fermion defects with respect to the unperturbed state.
-But because the defects are pairs and are localized, they weakly modify the bond fermion parity $\STOP$ measured in a region.
-They are more likely to fall into the bulk of $\STOP$, in which case they do not modify the bond fermion parity measured, rather than cross its ends.
-Hence, the value of $\STOP$ remains finite in the topological phase.
-A dual picture holds for site fermions $a_{i}$ deep in the trivial phase, for which site fermions are a good basis to use (i.e. the wavefunction is simple).
-This explains the finite value of $\STRI$ in the trivial phase.
+The topological ground states at $t=\DD, \mu=0$ have uniform bulk filling in the \emph{bond} fermion basis $\at_{i}$ so that $\STOP$, which measures their parity, is nonzero.
+A weak perturbation $\mu \neq 0$ drives the system away from this ``bond-centered" ordering.
+It favors on-site Majorana pairings and, in perturbation theory, create localized pairs of bond fermion ``defects" with respect to the unperturbed state.
+Because the defects come in pairs and are localized, they only weakly modify the bond fermion parity $\STOP$ measured in a region.
+They are more likely to fall into the bulk region of $\STOP$, in which case they do not modify the bond fermion parity measured, rather than cross its ends.
+Hence, the value of $\STOP$ remains nonzero in the topological phase.
+A dual picture holds for site fermions $a_{i}$ deep in the trivial phase, for which site fermions are a good basis to use (i.e. the wavefunction is simple in this basis).
+This explains the nonzero value of $\STRI$ in the trivial phase.